-Sustainability at the University of Salford
+Sustainability at the University of Salford blog

-At The University of Salford, sustainability is at the heart of everything we do.
+At the University of Salford, sustainability is at the heart of everything we do.
 Our mission goes beyond simply reducing our environmental impact; we aim to create an empowered community of students, staff, and external partners who actively shape a sustainable future.

 Our Commitments and Actions